ppradillos/algorithm-exercises-cpp/README.md

 ## Build and Run the project

-Just run the "build.sh" or "rebuild.sh" script within "build_resources_folder".
-The scripts assume a toolchain file is provided and located in the same folder.
+Just run the *build.sh* or *rebuild.sh* script within [cmake_build_resources](https://github.com/ppradillos/algorithm-exercises-cpp/tree/master/cmake_build_resources).
+The scripts assume a toolchain file is provided and located in the same folder, such as the one provided by this project.
 After building the project, a new "_build" folder should show up in the root folder of the project.
 If the user navigates into this new folder, an "_install" folder will feature all the binaries generated to run the exercises.

+**WARNING!** GNU/Linux assumed to be the build and testing environment.
+GNU compiler assumed as toolchain.
+If not the case, please modify both the root CMakeLists file of the project and the toolchain file accordingly in your local machine.
+Other enviroments and toolchains such as Windows and MSVC will be considered in the future.

 ## License
 None.